 Buy a Diamond Slightly Below the Next Full Carat

-Another trick to saving money with the diamond price calculator is by choosing a diamond that is just slightly under a full carat size.
+Another trick to saving money is by choosing a diamond that is just slightly under a full carat size.
 2 carats vs. 1.8 carats will not only be cheaper, but the size difference is so small that you’re unlikely to notice the difference.

 Luckily though, carat size doesn’t have to be the first thing on the budget chopping block!
-There are still a few other tips to help shave off costs without shaving down your diamond.
+There are other ways to shave off a few hundred dollars or more without shaving down your diamond.

 The only difference between a mined and lab grown diamond is its origin.
-A lab created diamond is “grown” inside a lab replicating the natural growing process.
+A lab-created diamond is “grown” inside a lab in a way that replicates the natural growing process.

-Because lab created diamonds remove the mining process, creating a shorter supply chain, lab grown diamonds are 20-40% less expensive.
-This will allow one to purchase a larger or better cut diamond within the same budget.
+Because lab-created diamonds remove the mining process, creating a shorter supply chain, lab grown diamonds are 20-40% less expensive.
+This allows you to purchase a larger or better-cut diamond for the price of a smaller mined diamond.

 Get a Halo Setting

-The trendy halo setting is perfect for anyone looking to make a statement.
-Halo settings are ideal if you’re looking to save on the center stone but still want that wow factor.
+The trendy halo setting is perfect for anyone looking to make a statement with their diamond jewelry.
+Halo settings are ideal if you’re looking to save on the center stone but still want that “wow” factor.

-The smaller diamonds surrounding your center stone will make the diamond appear larger without spending more on increasing the ring’s carat weight when it comes to the diamond price calculator.
+The smaller diamonds surrounding your center stone will make the central diamond appear larger without your needing to spend more for a higher carat weight.

 Consider Fancy Cut Diamonds

-Consider a fancy-shaped diamond if you’re looking to save on your diamond.
-They are typically less expensive than a round brilliant diamond because less of the rough diamond is cut away during the shaping process.
+A fancy-shaped diamond can also be a great option if you’re looking to save on your diamond.
+These are typically less expensive than a round brilliant diamond because less of the rough diamond is cut away during the shaping process.

 What Is a Fancy Diamond?

-Anything other than a round diamond!
-This includes emerald, oval, cushion, Asscher, pear, heart, radiant, and princess.
-Remember that a round brilliant diamond will always be the most expensive.
-When cutting fancy shapes, less diamond is cut off.
-This leads to better diamond prices per carat.
+A fancy diamond is anything other than a round diamond!
+This includes cuts like emerald, oval, cushion, Asscher, pear, heart, radiant, and princess.
+But remember, a round brilliant diamond will always be the most expensive.

 Another benefit of fancy-shaped diamonds is that they often appear larger than round diamonds.
-For example, a 1-carat oval will look bigger than a 1 carat round.
+For example, a 1-carat oval diamond will look bigger than a 1-carat round diamond.
 Oval, emerald, and pear-shaped diamonds appear larger because of their elongated shapes.

 Clean Origin Certified Quality Diamonds

-Whether you are trying to find an engagement ring, a unique wedding band, or any other kind of diamond jewelry, Clean Origin’s lab created diamonds can offer you the highest quality stones at a fraction of the price of mined diamonds.
-With a founder that has been in the jewelry business for three generations, we have the experience and expertise to help you find not only the best quality diamonds but to provide you with nothing less than the kind of jewelry that is exactly what you want.
+Whether you’re looking for an engagement ring, a unique wedding band, or any other kind of diamond jewelry, Clean Origin’s lab-created diamonds offer you the highest quality stones at a fraction of the price of mined diamonds.
+With a founder that has been in the jewelry business for three generations, we have the experience and expertise to not only help you find the best quality diamonds and best lab diamond pricing, but also to provide you with nothing less than the kind of jewelry that is exactly what you want.
+Check out our wide selection of lab grown diamonds made just for you.